JeisonEccel/Kitchen-API/README.md

 # myKitchen
- Learning how to create RestApi using PHP, and using React as front end.
+ Learning how to create RestApi using PHP, connecting to MySQL database.